luyadev/luya/docs/guide1.0/install-windows.md

 composer global require "fxp/composer-asset-plugin:^1.0.0"
 ```

+> Since version 1.2 of the fxp/composer-asset-plugin which is required by Yii2 do not forget to set `"asset-pattern-skip-version": "(-build|-patch)"` in your `extras` section of your composer.json.
+Otherwise the composer update command will take almost forever.

 After that, we execute the composer `create-project` to checkout the **luya-kickstarter** project (a basic project you can start with out of the box).

 ```sh